Cascading/cascading-jdbc/README.md

 Cascading-jdbc supports multiple RDBMS systems all of which behave slightly different when it comes to automatic type coercions/casts.
-This project tries to ease the type handling, by doing 'educated guesses', yet it is not always capabable of doing so.
-We highly recommend that when using JDBCScheme, that you provide a typed Fields instance, so that values can be properly coerced before being written to the database.
+This project tries to ease the type handling, by doing 'educated guesses', yet it is not always capable of doing so.
+We highly recommend that you provide a typed Fields instance to the JDBCScheme constructor, so that values can be properly coerced before being written to the database.

 ## In Lingual